gatsbyjs/gatsby-source-wordpress-experimental/docs/debugging-and-troubleshooting.md

 If you're running into these errors during node sourcing, the plugin may be trying to fetch more data from your WordPress instance than your WP server can handle.
 Try lowering the [`schema.perPage`](./plugin-options.md#schema.perpage-int) plugin option from it's default of 100 and re-run your build process.

-You can also try setting [`schema.requestConcurrency`](./plugin-options.md#schema.requestconcurrency-int) to limit the amount of GraphQL requests made per second from the default of 50.
+You can also try setting [`schema.requestConcurrency`](./plugin-options.md#schema.requestconcurrency-int) to limit the amount of GraphQL requests made per second from the default of 10.

 Another reason this can happen is that one of your GraphQL queries causes an unrecoverable error on your WordPress server.
 See the section on [debugging GraphQL errors](#graphql-errors) for debugging steps.

 ### Node Sourcing Timeouts

 If you're running into timeouts during node sourcing, it is likely that your WordPress server is limiting the number of concurrent requests to a number lower than the number of different types that this source plugin is attempting to source from your WordPress server.
-You can either increase the number of concurrent connections your WordPress server can handle by tuning or replacing your server, or you can lower the env variable `GATSBY_CONCURRENT_DOWNLOAD` to a lower number than the number of concurrent GraphQL requests your WordPress server can handle.
+You can either increase the number of concurrent connections your WordPress server can handle by tuning or replacing your server, or you can lower the plugin option [`schema.requestConcurrency`](./plugin-options.md#schema.requestconcurrency-int) to a lower number than the number of concurrent GraphQL requests your WordPress server can handle.

 To determine how many concurrent GraphQL requests your server can handle, enable verbose mode with the `verbose` plugin option: